FRC1257/robotics-training/docs/frc/1-Basics/6-Claw_Intake.md

 }
 ```

-The commands in the claw subsystem work in the exact same way as the commands in the roller intake.
-Below is a brief description of what happens in the command for closing the claw.
+The commands here are very similar to those of the roller intake in that all it does is simply call a single function on our `Claw.java` subsystem while it is executing.

-1. A local claw object is declared.
+1. A local `claw` object is passed into the constructor for the command, which will allow the command to modify the Claw subsystem.
-2. In the constructor, the local object is set equal to a passed in claw and the requirements are added.
+2. In the constructor, the Claw subsystem is added as a requirement for this command.
 3. In the execute function, the state is set to `CLOSED` through the close function.
-4. In the end function, the state is set to `OPEN` through the open function.
-The end function triggers when the command ends.
+4. In `end()`, we just leave it blank because when the command ends, there's nothing we have to do.
+We can just leave the claw and it'll maintain its state.
-5. In isFinished(), it is defined that the command ends when the command is no longer being run by the scheduler.
+5. In `isFinished()`, we just leave it as `return false;` since we don't want the command to end by itself.
+Instead, it'll end when the button triggering it is no longer being pressed or it is interrupted.

+One important caveat here is that while we were programming the roller intake's commands, we put code to return the intake to its neutral position when the command ended.
+However, here, we don't actually want to do that.
+The reason is because we want the commands to sort of act as a toggle for the claw.
+When `ClawCloseCommand` is ran, it should just close the claw.
+However, when it has stopped running, we don't want to just have the claw opened up again; we want to keep it closed.
+On the other hand, our roller intake shouldn't act as a toggle.

 ### Open Command

-The command for opening is the exact same as the command for closing except for the fact that claw.open() does not need to be called when the function ends as the state is already open.
-Nevertheless, the code for this command is included below.
+The command for opening is the exact same as the command for closing besides the change in the function called during `execute()` Nevertheless, the code for this command is included below.

 ```java
 package frc.robot.commands.claw;